sdercolin/vlabeler/README.md

 1. Audio of the former (left) part after cutting is played so that you can confirm the phoneme
 2. A dialog is shown, asking you to rename the former entry
-3. Cutting and renaming is conducted
+3. Cutting and renaming are conducted
 4. The editor navigates to the former entry if needed

-These actions can be customized in the preferences.
+These actions can be customized in `Settings` -> `Prefereneces`.

 ## Labelers

-A "labeler" is a configuration file for `vLabeler` which defines the behavior for a certain type of singing voice generation software.
+A "labeler" is a configuration file for `vLabeler` which defines the behavior of a certain type of singing voice generation software.
 For example, the built-in `UTAU oto labeler` is a labeler for editing UTAU's `oto.ini` files.